AraBlocks/ara-contracts/README.md

 ## Overview

 This repository contains all contracts deployed by Ara.
-There are five core contracts used throughout the entire network:
+There are five global contracts used throughout the entire network:

 1. `AraToken.sol` - The Ara ERC20 token contract